 This collection of free InDesign template layouts could be a great fit for your proposal design.
 Mix them, match them, and use this free download as design inspiration.
 It's a proposal template InDesign download worth checking out.

-Here's another free multi page template, this one designed with a magazine focus in mind.
+Here's another free multi page template.
+This one designed with a magazine focus in mind.
 Download and customize this template to meet your project's goals.
-It's a great choice, if you're looking for a business proposal template InDesign free download.
+It's a great choice for a business proposal template InDesign free download.

 This free InDesign proposal template is free for both personal and commercial use.
 These layouts have plenty of potential.
 When it comes to free InDesign proposal templates, this is definitely one to check out.

 This free design has a clean, open, look and feel.
 It's a versatile, multi-page brochure that could be adapted for a whole host of projects.
 Use these layouts to craft your proposal design.